 Dogs can also eat olive oil, but the key is, once again, moderation.

-While olives can be healthy to dogs, they are not a necessary addition to their diet as other healthy fruits such as apples or blueberries.
+While olives can be healthy to dogs, they are not a necessary addition to their diet.
+Consider other healthy fruits such as apples or blueberries.
 It is easier to avoid any risks by simply refraining from feeding them olives.
 Remember to avoid overfeeding them and always consult your vet for any inquiries.